Herefordshire County Cricket Club: Earliest cricket

 Cricket probably reached Herefordshire in the 18th century, though possibly earlier.
 The earliest reference to cricket in the county is dated 1823.

 Origin of club

-A county club was founded in 1836 but no longer exists.
+A county club was founded in 1836 but later went out of existence.
 The present county club was formed in 1992, with it joining the Minor Counties Championship in the same year as a replacement for Durham who had been elevated to the County Championship at the end of the previous season.

 Club history

 Herefordshire has won the Minor Counties Championship once, sharing the title with Norfolk in 2002.
 The county only joined the competition in 1992, replacing Durham, who were promoted to first-class status in the same year.

 Herefordshire has won the MCCA Knockout Trophy twice since its inception in 1983.
 It won it in 2000 and 2016.